 In contrast to many other Florida islands there is only one road on and off St. George Island.
 That there is no through traffic contributes to the relaxing island atmosphere.
 St. George Island highlights the tranquility of the Northwest Florida islands and is one of the best Florida islands to go to if you look for a quiet time.

-Anna Maria Island – The island that for long was a Florida secret
+4. Anna Maria Island – A Florida island that for long was a secret

 Anna Maria Island is a 7 miles (11 km) long island situated near Bradenton.
 On the Florida island you from north to south find the three cities Anna Maria, Holmes Beach and Bradenton Beach.